Becoming an Ursinus Student Organization

 Students are encouraged to petition for recognition as a student organization if there is ample interest in a specific topic or activity.
 In order to put forth such petition, the student must follow the procedure outlined below:

-- Begin your application process by reviewing the Intent to Organize Form and guidelines found on the LD/SAO website.
+- Begin your application process by reviewing the Intent to Organize Form and guidelines found on the Student Engagement website.

 - Create an organizational constitution using the provided model and guidelines.

 - Choose an organizational advisor.
 The advisor must be a full-time faculty or staff member of Ursinus College.

 - Have a list of at least 8 intended members, half of which are non-seniors.